deepj/ecb-exchange/README.md

 bundle exec rspec
 ```

 In case of API only POST /exchanges is treated against some user mistakes.
-It's not proof-bullied API implementation.
+It's not bullet-proof API implementation.

 API can be run: